 The Special Collections of the University of Portland Library are projected to remain limited, of high quality, and focused in the areas noted above.
 Collections size will be naturally limited by adherence to quality and suitability standards, by the constraints of the Library acquisitions budget, and by the amount of physical space available to house and protect the collections appropriately.

 Selection for additions to the Library Special Collections will be based on collections scope as defined above in this policy.
 Specific collections additions will be made either through very selective purchase or through exceptional gifts for the University Library.
 The Library and the University welcomes inquiries regarding gifts to the Library Special Collections.
-For further information please contact Susan Hinken, Head of Technical Services and Collections at 503-943-7419 or firstname.lastname@example.org; or University Development at 503-943-7395.
+For further information please contact Susan Hinken, Head of Collection Services, at 503-943-7419 or firstname.lastname@example.org; or University Development at 503-943-7395.

 The Special Collections of the University of Portland are meant to be a resource primarily for the University Community, and secondarily as a resource for scholars and other researchers outside the University Community.

 The collections are limited to on-site, supervised use.
 Use may be scheduled through the Library.
 On occasion, the collections may be available for open, supervised access as an educational resource and service of the Library.
 Further information about accessing Special Collections can be found at the Special Collections Use Policy.